CrowdStrike/omigo-data-analytics/docs/api-doc.md

 different sections of json, the default merging strategy is similar to cogroup.
 A more correct way is to use _merge_list_method = join_ where cartisian product will be created.
 Useful for parsing json response from web services which are mostly simple in nature, and a default parser can atleast help in looking at the raw data in a simpler way.

-A detailed example is provided in the [json parsing](example-notebooks/json-parsing.ipynb) notebook.
+A detailed example is provided in the example-notebooks/json-parsing.ipynb notebook.

 ### 14. Join and Union
    - **join**(that, lkeys, _rkeys_, _join_type_, _lsuffix_, _rsuffix_, _default_val_, _def_val_map_): This is the primary api for joining two TSV objects.
 The _lkeys_ is the list of columns on